 Megan shared that a good practice in the US is that CVBs partner with other cities (in the US & abroad) and share info about groups and practices.

-I added that by understanding business needs, objectives they can give relevant recommendations and support before, during and after event.
+I added that by understanding business needs and objectives they can give relevant recommendations and support before, during and after event.

 DetailsQuinn highlighted that CVB should promote your event by adding it to their calendar.